JaimeHyland/Mellifera/README.md

 - Product range
 >> Their expectations of such an e-commerce website were rather more ambitious than Elise's original idea: they would have expected a wider range of products to be available aside from wooden hive components.
 They saw it as desirable that the site should as near as possible be a "one-stop-shop" for beekeeper needs; to have in particular the capacity to offer the following categories of product:
   - plastic feeder trays, sleeves and bottles
-  - varroa mite treatment equipment and chemicals
+  - pest treatment equipment and chemicals (especilly against varroa mites)
-  - beekeeper tools (all the way from handtools and buckets to honey extracting machines) and protective clothing
+  - beekeeper tools (all the way from handtools and buckets to honey extracting centrifuges and the like)
+  - protective and hygienic clothing
-  - honey packaging (chiefly jars and lids)
+  - honey packaging (chiefly jars of various sizes and their lids)
-  - wax foundations for insertion into honey and brood frames
+  - wax 'foundations' for insertion into honey and brood frames
 >> but ...
   - living bees
 >> The one thing they seemed to agree was not necessary (or even desirable) for her to sell in her shop were packages of bees themselves: mated queen packages, hive nuclei, etc..
 The consensus was that such products should be left to a specialist producer/dealer and that offering them would do little to add to the site's reputation as a reliable and professional supplier